Amir Of Kuwait Performs Janazah Prayer On Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah

-(MENAFN- Gulf Times) The Amir of Kuwait Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah performed Janazah prayer on HH the late Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah at Belal bin Rabah Mosque in Siddeeq Area.
+Kuwait: The Amir of Kuwait HH Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah performed Janazah prayer on HH the Late Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah at Belal bin Rabah Mosque in Siddeeq Area.

 The prayer on the deceased was also performed by National Assembly Speaker Ahmad Al-Saadoun, HH the Prime Minister Sheikh Ahmad Nawaf Al-Ahmad Al-Sabah, senior Sheikhs, and senior officials in Kuwait.